cpt8c8/OO-Language-Comparison/README.md

 example(45) //usage of default argument
 ```
 ##### Python
-The truly unique thing about python is its simplicity, syntax is unobtrustive.
-Available libraries are also exaustive in their coverage of many basic and more complex.
+The truly unique thing about python is its simplicity, syntax is unobtrusive.
+Available libraries are also exhaustive in their coverage of many basic and more complex.
 These two characteristics mean that you can accomplish a lot with fewer characters and lines of code than previous languages.
 Below is in example of this, note that these two code snippets have the same logical input and output.
 ###### Python
 ```python
 data = Series(['A','B','C','D','E','F'], index = [0,2,5,7,12,14])